Duxah/FreePCB-2/README.md

 * When drawing nets it is useful to use magnetic vertices to hit the pin.
 The F4 button in the polyline drawing mode allows you to disable / enable the magnet.
 The same feature is now available in the mode of dragging polyline vertices, which makes it possible to completely abandon the use of global grid.

+* Copying complex parts increments the suffix to eliminate duplication, similar to how it is done with regular parts

+* Improved jumping to parts from the schematic editor to the PCB editor and vice versa.
+On the highlighted designation, a menu of the right button `Start dragging part on PCB` appeared, which (as opposed to jumping to the part) moves the part to the center of the screen

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)